pedro-andrade-inpe/news.webcrawler/README.md

 devtools::install_github("pedro-andrade-inpe/news.webcrawler", upgrade = "always")
 ```

 To download all news containing "sustentabilidade" from 2018 to 2020, in separate folders by year.
+If the connection fails and the command stop without reading all files, you can just run it again and it will continue from the last successfull download.

 ```R
 progressr::handlers(global = TRUE)